-Today my company Irish Recruiter organises recruitment networking events like #tru un-conferences, Disrupt HR, Sourcing Summit and similar events within companies for their recruitment teams.
-On the other hand, we organise Recruitment Drives for large employers.
-Those are usually organised as Assessment Centre that we run in the city where we find the large pool of talent for the client company.
+Today my company Irish Recruiter organizes recruitment networking events like #tru un-conferences, Disrupt HR, Sourcing Summit, and similar events within companies for their recruitment teams.
+On the other hand, we organize Recruitment Drives for large employers.
+Those are usually organized as Assessment Centre that we run in the city where we find a large pool of talent for the client company.

 Tell us more about what you do.
 What is the mission behind Irish Recruiter (Recruitment Events company)?

-I worked with a list of start-ups in recruitment technology space and still today advise several them on how to grow fast.
+I worked with a list of startups in the recruitment technology space and still today advise several of them on how to grow fast.
 This year we also released sourcing and social media messaging software People.camp and are having fantastic success with it.

 You participate/organize in a huge amount of conferences on sourcing/recruiting.
 What are top sourcing conferences worldwide in your opinion?

-Bill Boorman’s #tru unconferences that I think are by far the best recruitment events globally, also tend to have top end sourcing topics covered. #tru is also global like SOSU.
+Bill Boorman’s #tru unconferences that I think are by far the best recruitment events globally, also tend to have top-end sourcing topics covered. #tru is also global like SOSU.
 In fact, a lot of SOSU speakers have lead tracks on #tru before.
-I myself organise #truDublin and #truZagreb for many years now and support other #tru’s in Europe as well.
+I myself organize #truDublin and #truZagreb for many years now and support other #tru’s in Europe as well.
 There was no single #tru unconference where I didn’t learn a lot and meet new interesting people.

 The largest market, the US, is a very specific market with a lot of tools and innovation happening in the sourcing space with a long list of different events.
-They rarely get out of US simply because of being US market specific.
+They rarely get out of the US simply because of being US market-specific.
 Half of the tools built for their market work only there.
-I am happy to see SourceCon trying to get out of US and organising their first conference in Europe – Sourcecon Budapest 2018.
+I am happy to see SourceCon trying to get out of the US and organizing their first conference in Europe – Sourcecon Budapest 2018.
 I wish them all the best!